Shubhamvis98/encryptor/README.md

 automatically detects drives and encrypts pictures which have jpg, png and jpeg extension

-it doesn'd do anything to 'C:' drive
+it doesn't do anything to 'C:' drive